 The Room and the Rhythm of the Meal

 That atmosphere is, in its own way, a sustainability signal.
 High-turnover, low-margin Vietnamese soup restaurants operate with a resource efficiency that the fine-dining world has spent the last decade trying to approximate.
 Broth is built from bones that would otherwise be discarded; the menu is designed around whole-animal and whole-vegetable utilization; waste is structurally minimized because the economics demand it.
-This is not virtue signalling but practical kitchen logic, the same logic that has governed pho production in Vietnam for generations and that travelled with the diaspora to cities like Montreal, New York, and Toronto.
+This is practical kitchen logic, the same logic that has governed pho production in Vietnam for generations and that travelled with the diaspora to cities like Montreal, New York, and Toronto.

 Across Canada, a growing number of restaurants are formalizing these instincts.
 Narval in Rimouski works with hyper-local sourcing as a defining constraint.
 Eigensinn Farm in Singhampton runs an almost entirely closed-loop kitchen.
 Fogo Island Inn in Joe Batt's Arm has built its identity around community-embedded sourcing.
 What the Vietnamese soup counter does differently is achieve the same structural outcome without the formal framework, because the tradition predates the conversation.